devg0804/MIST4610-Project2/README.md

 1. ![Sheet 1](https://github.com/user-attachments/assets/b83f1d8f-6ebe-45b2-bf17-255621e338ba)

- Justification: This visual helps us visualize the amount of revenue generated and how that relates to the number of awards the movie or TV show earns.
-With this visual, we can see  that revenues in the $200M-$600M usually earn about 1 award.
-We can see that many movies in the $600M+ range earn 2-3 awards.
-When examining this visual, it seems strange that there  are many awards in the $200M-$600M range.
-This density is due to many TV shows earning an award and those TV shows usually generating less than a movie.
-Manages could use this visualization to identify some correlation between awards and revenue numbers, in order to maximize success.
+ Justification: This line-chart visualizes the total box office revenue for all movies within their respective years.
+Based on this chart, a film enthusist could see some of the most sucessful box office years dating back to the 1930s.
+Movie through history, we can see that box office sales peaked in the mid-1970s before declining until the 1990s.
+After that the movie industry had some good years and bad, with an overall upward trend.
+In recent years, we can see an dramtic increase in revenue in 2019, most likely due to several box office hits like "Avengers: Endgame", "The Lion King", and "Star Wars: The Rise of Skywalker."
+That revenue, however, quickly disappeared in 2020 with the onset of the COVID-19 pandemic.

 2. ![Sheet 2](https://github.com/user-attachments/assets/d22d242a-fb94-48d2-940c-958c2fd685e5)